For all the talk about tax changes at the end of the year, many people are still left wondering what it means for them.

 If you're one of those people, brush up on these 13 deductions before tackling your tax return.
 They are worth reviewing, as they could lower your tax bill.

 1. Traditional IRA contributions.
-You have until April 15, to contribute up to $5,500 to a traditional IRA for 2015 and, if you qualify, deduct it on your tax return.
+You have until April 15, to contribute up to $5,500 to a traditional IRA for 2017 and, if you qualify, deduct it on your tax return.
+There may be income limits.
 Here are some guidelines:

 3. Mortgage interest.
 You're allowed to deduct interest paid on your primary mortgage, as well as home equity loans, home improvement loans and lines of credit.
 In general, you may deduct interest on up to $1 million of primary mortgage debt and up to $100,000 of home equity balances.